gahara/picker_bot/README.md

 Also responds to ```/кто? /кто /who?```

-Should be added to chat without admin's privileges, so it can only access messages starting with ```'/'```
+Should be added to the chat without admin's privileges, so it can only access messages starting with ```'/'```

 Writen in <a href='https://cloud.yandex.ru/docs/functions/'>Yandex.Cloud functions</a>  style <br>